-In contrast, when mosto is placed in the tinas, they are topped up with water and the wild yeasts in the surrounding environment take over to do the work of consuming and transforming all the sugar in the tina into alcohol.
-That’s it.
+How does it work?
+After the agave is roasted and crushed, the juice and some fiber are transported to the tinas and the wild yeasts in the surrounding environment take over to do the work of consuming and transforming the agave sugar into alcohol.
+Eventually, the mezcalero will add water and the fermentation process will continue.

 For more on fermentation, check out Where do mezcal flavors come from?